-The Town maintains both its economic and historic vitality because its structures and setting retain and amplify the overall sense of place that placed it on the National and State Registers of Historic Places.
+The Town maintains both its economic and historic vitality because its structures and setting retain and amplify the overall sense of place that placed it on the National and State-Registers of Historic Places and the Maryland Inventory of Historic Properties.
 Its commonwealth and way of life depend on retaining the character-defining elements of its structures and setting while encouraging appropriate augmentation to its built environment.